openstack-archive/fuel-plugin-scaleio/doc/source/guide.rst

 #.
 Create a new OpenStack volume using the "sio_thin" volume type.

 #.
-In the ScaleIO Control Panel, you will see that there is one volume defined but none have been mapped yet.
+In the ScaleIO GUI, you will see that there is one volume defined but none have been mapped yet.

     .. image:: images/sio-volume-defined.png
        :width: 20%